Amanastel/aiWithSpring/README.md

 3. **Build and Run the Application**: Use Spring Boot to build and run the application on your local environment.

 4. **Access the Application**: Once the application is running, access it through your web browser or make API calls to interact with it programmatically.

+## Chat Feature

+To use the chat feature, make an HTTP POST request to the `/chat` endpoint with a JSON payload containing the user's question.
+For example: bash curl -X POST -H "Content-Type: application/json" -d '{"message": "Your question here"}' http://localhost:8080/chat

 ## Contribution